Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_2_statements_expressions_datatypes_and_variables/README.md

 ## Activities

 - Familiarize yourself with Java Keywords!
-- Familiarize yourself with Javas primtive data types
+- Familiarize yourself with Javas Primtive Data Types!
-- Create Java Calculator
+- Do some Math!

 ### Helpful Links